htbkoo/nosql-demo/README.md

 ### Check project setup
 If the project is setup correctly, you should be able to run the following:
-1. `jest` - this would run all the tests under the project (but by default you should see all tests being red because this is the exercise - fix all of them! :-) )
+1. `yarn jest` - this would run all the tests under the project (but by default you should see all tests being red because this is the exercise - fix all of them! :-) )
-2. `ts-node src/typescript/playground.ts` - this would run the `playground.ts` which is a, well, playground sandbox that you can mess around - feel free to experiment the [`pouchdb` APIs](https://pouchdb.com/api.html) there!
+2. `yarn ts-node src/typescript/playground.ts` - this would run the `playground.ts` which is a, well, playground sandbox that you can mess around - feel free to experiment the [`pouchdb` APIs](https://pouchdb.com/api.html) there!

 ## Exercise